slevithan/regex/README.md

 Flags provided this way do not apply to inner, interpolated `RegExp` instances, which preserve their own flags (see section "Interpolating regexes").

-`Regex.make` always uses flag `v` (ES2024's upgrade to flag `u`), so it can't be explicitly added or removed.
+`Regex.make` always uses flag `v` (the upgrade to flag `u`), so it can't be explicitly added or removed.
 It's applied after interpolation happens, so it applies to the full pattern. `Regex.make` also implicitly applies flags `x` (free spacing and comments) and `n` (no auto capture) to the outer regex.

-> There's a flag `x` [proposal](https://github.com/tc39/proposal-regexp-x-mode) for JavaScript, and it's available in many other regex flavors.
-Flag `n` is available in .NET, PCRE, Perl, and XRegExp, with an equivalent mode in C++.
-These flags will be supported on inner regexes should they ever be accepted into the JavaScript language.

 ### Can you disable implicit flags `v`, `x`, and `n`?